From the desk of Harsh Strongman

 Those lies keep life going for many people who wouldn’t be able to handle the harsh reality.

-Ever since they were children, people are told that all of their dreams will be fulfilled.
+Ever since they were children, people have been told that all of their dreams will be fulfilled.
 They’ll find prince charming and drive into the sunset together.
 They’ll be rich, fit, powerful.
 Superheroes.

 No one ever mentioned that the process of getting there is hard.